pcouy/jekyll-picture-tag-ng/README.md

 ```

 #### Extra `convert` arguments

+:warning: The options in this section will do nothing when used with the `libvips` backend :warning:

 The `extra_convert_args` and `pre_extra_convert_args` options allow you to add any [`convert` argument](https://imagemagick.org/script/convert.php) to the image conversion processes.
 The `pre_extra_convert_args` will be added before the resize operation, and the `extra_convert_args` after the resize operation.
 These options must be either arrays of strings or a string that will be split on spaces.
 This can be used to add a watermark to all your pictures (see example below).